johnmathews/johnmathews.is/data/blog/murphys-laws-of-combat.md

 30. No inspection ready unit has ever passed combat.
 31. If the enemy is within range, so are you.
 32. The only thing more accurate than incoming enemy fire is incoming friendly fire.
-33. Things which must be shipped together as a set, aren’t.
+33. Things which must be shipped together as a set, aren't.
 34. Things that must work together, can’t be carried to the field that way.
 35. Radios will fail as soon as you need fire support.
 Corollary: Radar tends to fail at night and in bad weather, and especially during both.